dchacke/blog/_posts/2020-12-13-reduce-need-not-be-hard.markdown

  - programming
 ---

+In [my book](https://www.amazon.com/Window-Intelligence-Philosophy-Evolution-Implications-dp-1734696133/dp/1734696133), I argue that all people are software engineers.
+Even if it's not their profession, they program all the time—in their heads.
+Here's an example of what I mean.

-People sometimes struggle with the `reduce` function.
-Perhaps one reason is that it's incredibly powerful and versatile and so it isn't always clear why or when one would use it.
+Programmers sometimes struggle with the `reduce` function.
+Perhaps one reason is that it's incredibly powerful and versatile, so it isn't always clear why or when one would use it.

 What may surprise you is that you already have inexplicit knowledge (cf. David Deutsch's *The Beginning of Infinity* ch.
-14) of how to use `reduce`—because you use it all the time, in your head.
+14) of how to use `reduce`—because you use it all the time, in your head, even if you have never written a line of code.

 Imagine you are hungry but don't know what to eat.
 You open your pantry and scan various items.
 You see: